normalian/My-Azure-Portal-ChromeExtension/README.md

 - The service worker refreshes token silently before expiration using `chrome.alarms`.
 - If silent refresh cannot continue (e.g. revoked consent), sign in again from the popup.

+### Legacy flow (deprecated)

+Older versions used manual token acquisition (for example, running `az account get-access-token` and pasting a short-lived token into the extension).

+This workflow is deprecated in v0.4.0 and is no longer recommended.

 ### 4. Required permissions (manifest)

 The extension uses the following permissions and hosts: